SymfonyCasts/vue/sfcasts/ep2/parallel-ajax.md

-# Parallel Ajax
+# Parallel AJAX with Promises

-Coming soon...

-And the last missing piece of data on the cart page is the item color.
-I'd like to show the actual color here, but we need the hex value.
-All we have right now, if we look down in the Vue, dev tools is the color IRI, of course, with another ajax call, we could use that to get the color data, to do this.
-We'll follow exactly what we did with the product data.
-First, add a color data `colors` is set to `null` then below in the watcher, let's fetch all the colors and then set them on the data.
-So I'll say `const colorsResponse = await`, and we'll use a functional use before a `fetchColors()` and I'll hit tab.
-So that, that auto completes and adds the import way up here for me.
+The last missing piece of data on the cart page is the item color.
+I want to show a box with the actual color... but for that, we need the hex value.
+All we have right now, if we look at the Vue Dev tools, is the color IRI.
+Of course, with another AJAX call, we could use that to *get* the color data!

-Now down below, I'll kind of do the same thing as the products, `this.colors = colorsResponse.data['hydra:member']`.
-We could also do something like we did with products where we only fetch the colors, the color data we need for the items in the cart, but on our site, there are, there are very few total colors, so I'm dispatching them all every time.
-Now let's update our `completeCart()`.
-First.
-If the colors are also first, we need to check if the colors, if not `this.colors`, then we should also return `null` from `completeCart()`.
-It means that the colors aren't loaded yet, then down here, I'm actually going to copy the trick we use for finding the matching product, paste that and change it to `this.colors`, `color`, `color`, and a `cartItem.color`.
-You okay to see if this is working up above and our template on a new line here, and we'll just print out the cart, the hex color, but first we need to check to see if there actually is a color.
-So I'll say `cartItem.color ? cartItem.color.hexColor` that `hexColor` is one of the properties that we get back from the Ajax call Ellis.
-I'll just print out an empty string.
+Cool!
+Let's go!
+We'll do exactly what we did to fetch the product data.
+First, add a new `colors` data set to `null`.
+Then, below in the watcher, we can fetch all the colors and then *set* them on that data.
+Do that with `const colorsResponse = await` and then call a function we saw earlier:
+`fetchColors()`.
+Hit tab to auto-complete that so PhpStorm adds the import way up on top.

+Back in the watcher function, all we need is `this.colors = colorsResponse.data['hydra:member']`.

+We *could* make this smarter - like we did with products - where we only fetch the color data that we need based on the items in the cart.
+But for our site, there are *very* few total colors, so I've decided to fetch *all* of them.

+Now update `completeCart()`.
+First, if the colors data is not set yet - if not `this.colors` - then we should *also* return `null` from `completeCart()`.

+Inside the object, use the same trick we used to find the matching product: paste, and change the line to `this.colors`, `color`, `color`, and `cartItem.color`.

+To see if this is working, up in the template, on a new line, print the hex color: if `cartItem.color`, then `cartItem.color.hexColor` - because `hexColor` is one of the fields we get back from the AJAX call.
+If the product does *not* have a color, print nothing.

+Testing time!
+Back at the browser... woohoo!
+My two inflatable sofas have a color.
+Those are going to look *great* in the office.
+Not *all* products have a color, but those that do, *are* now printing it.

+## Promise.all: Parallel Promises

-All right, let's try it.
-Move over in.
-I don't even need to refresh.
-You can see my two inflatable sofas have their color.
-Not all products have a color, but these that do are printing out the hex.
-Let's look back at the watcher function though.
-I bet a lot of you spotted something wrong here.
-It's in efficient.
-We're making the first Ajax call waiting and then making the second Ajax call.
-Sometimes you do need to wait for one Ajax call to finish before you start another one, because the second one depends on the first, but that's not the case here.
-We should start both of these Ajax calls at the same time.
-So they run in parallel.
-Now we could do that by refactoring these, to use the dot, then syntax like this.
+But look back at the watcher function.
+I bet a lot of you spotted something wrong
+here: it's inefficient!
+We're making the first AJAX call, waiting and *then* starting the second AJAX call.
+Sometimes you *do* need to wait for one AJAX call to finish before you start another one... because the second one *depends* on the first.
+But that is *not* the case here: we should be able to start both of these at the same time so they run in *parallel*.

-And then in a callback, we would basically use this response argument here to go and set the products data.
-And we could do the same thing for colors, but I'm going to undo that because as a challenge, let's pretend that we need both of these Ajax calls to finish before we can run either of these lines of code.
-Like the example would be that you need to get an AGS call from two different sources so that you can then combine them in some way.
+We *could* accomplish that by refactoring these into separate methods... or with the `.then()` syntax: using the response argument to set the products data.
+We could do the same for colors.

+But...
+I'm going to undo that.
+As a challenge, let's pretend that *both* of these AJAX calls need to finish *before* we can run *either* of these lines of code.
-I think we wait for it to promises, to finish running.
-The answer is with a cool promise dot all function.
-Check this out.
-Wouldn't say `const` and then set these to an array.
-So I'll say `const [productResponse, colorResponse]`.
-This is actually aray de-structuring `= await`.
-And then here, when I say `Promise.all()` and pass that in a Ray of all the promises that we want to wait for, which for us is `fetchProductsbyId()` then I'll do some reorganizing `fetchColors()`.
-So basically this is going to wait for both of these promises to finish.
-It doesn't matter which one finishes first.
-And then the resolve value of `fetchProductsById()` will be set to `productsResponse`, and `fetchColors()`, or was that the `colorsResponse`?
-So that's it, it's a kind of a really cool thing.
-And if we move over here and refresh, it works perfectly, but as cool as this is, and I purposely showed it because this `Promise.all()` thing is really cool.
-We don't need, we don't need it in this case. why since we're queering for all of the colors and not just the colors that are for the items in this, this cart, we don't need to wait for the cart Ajax call finish.
-Before we start fetching the colors.
-Nope.
-This color AGS call.
-It can start immediately.
-When the component is created,
+Like, maybe because we need to combine the data from *both* endpoints in some way.

+So the question is: how can we start *two* AJAX calls at the same time, but then wait until *both* of them finish?
+The answer is with a cool `Promise.all()` function.

+Check it out: say `const` and then an array with `productResponse` and `colorResponse` inside.
+Set that equal to `await Promise.all()`.
+Pass *this* the two promises that we need to wait for: `fetchProductsbyId()` and... after some reorganizing... `fetchColors()`.

+I love this! `Promise.all()` takes an array of Promises and *returns* a Promise.
+*That* Promise *resolves* once *all* of the *internal* promises resolve.
+The final resolved data is an array... and so we use array destructuring to set the `colorResponse` and `productResponse` variables.
+That's some fancy JavaScript!

+And when we try it... hey!
+That fanciness even works!

+## Loading Data Event Earlier

+But... as cool & hipster as this is, we don't *really* need it in this case.
+And we can make this even *more* performant.
+Think about it: because we're querying for *all* of the colors - and not just the colors for the items in the cart - we don't need to wait for the cart AJAX call to finish before fetching the colors.
+Nope, the color AJAX call can start immediately when the component is created.

-Checking this out, down at the bottom, let's add an `async created()` Inside of here.
-I'm going to say `this.colors = await`.
-And then I will move my `fetchColors()` down here,
+At the bottom, add an `async created()`.
+Inside, say `this.colors = await`, then move the `fetchColors()` here... but also with the `.data['hydra:member']` on it.

-But with

-Also with my `data[hydra:member']` on it.
-Oh, and make sure this is called async created not create.
-So this HS call will start immediately.
-And then up here after the cart changes.
-So after the cart HS call finishes, then we only need to make the, uh, ajax call for the products.
-So I'll simplify this again. `const productResponse = await` and then we only need to execute our `fetchProductsById()`.
-Then once that's finished, then we will set the products data.
-Oh, don't forget your equal sign.
+Oh, and make sure this is called `created` not `create`.

+Thanks to this, up here when the cart changes - so after the cart AJAX call finishes - we only need to make the *one* AJAX call for products.
+I'll simplify this again: `const productResponse = await`, then `fetchProductsById()`.
+Once that's finished, set the `products` data.
+Oh, and don't forget your equal sign!

-All right, let's make sure this didn't break anything and move over.
-I'm gonna do a full refresh and got it behind the scenes.
-The cart end colors, API calls start immediately in parallel.
-Then when the cart API call Ajax call finishes, the products AGS call starts.
-We can kind of see this a little bit down on our network tools on under the Ajax thing here, you can see that the order that they finishes, this is the cart one that happens to been at first.
-And the colors though, that might be in a different order.
-If the colors end point is ever a little faster, and then a little bit later, you can see where it actually finishes our products call right here.
-Oh.
+Let's make sure I didn't bust anything.
+Do a full refresh and... got it!
+Behind the scenes, the `cart` and `colors` AJAX calls both start immediately.
+Then, when the cart API call finishes, the products AJAX call starts.

+We can see this down in the browser network tools, filtered to the XHR calls.
+The cart call starts first, then colors - though, you can see on the waterfall on the right that they started at *almost* the same moment.
+Then, later, after the `cart` call finishes, here is the products AJAX call.
+Pretty cool.

+## Method Refactoring

-And before we keep going, I'm going to make one other small change At a `methods` key on the bottom of our component And great one in here called `async loadProducts()`.
+Oh, but before we keep going, I want to make *one* tiny change.
+Add a `methods` key at the bottom of the component with one method inside: `async loadProducts()`.

-And

-What I'm gonna do is actually move all of these three lines of code from our cart watcher, into `async loadProducts()`, and then just call `this.loadProducts()` from up there.
+Move the three product AJAX lines from the cart watcher into this.
+Then, call it from the watcher: `this.loadProducts()`.

 There's no specific reason for this change.
-For me, it's just more readable to give these three lines of code, a name, like load products.
-So now I can see that I'm watching cart.
-And when cart changes, I reload my products.
-I do this line PHP by creating private methods.
-Anyways, now that we have all the data we need, let's bring this page truly to life.
-That's next.
+For me, it's more readable to give these three lines of code, a name, like `loadProducts`.
+It's now easier to understand that, when the `cart` changes, we load the products.
+I do this a lot in PHP by creating private methods.

+Next: we have all the data we need!
+So let's make this page *shine*.